Haddenham teen runs London Marathon in just over five-and-a-half hours

 The 18-year-old, who had never run long distances before, has so far raised more than £5,000 for the charity after setting a modest target of £1,750.

-Being cheered on by his family, friends and his niece Harriet, Casey managed to finish the race with a time of 5:37:21 on Sunday, April 28.
+Being cheered on by his family, friends and his niece, Casey managed to finish the race with a time of 5:37:21 on Sunday, April 28.

 You may also want to watch: